Dry Eyes KCS in Bulldogs and French Bulldogs

-Dry Eyes Bulldogs KCS CAUSE:
+Dry Eyes Bulldogs KCS / THE CAUSE:

-AUTOIMMUNE: The dryness is due to decreased tear production, and in bulldogs and French bulldogs, it is most often an immune-mediated disease (autoimmune).
+The dryness is due to decreased tear production, and in bulldogs and French bulldogs, it is most often an immune-mediated disease (autoimmune).

 Inadequate tear production and dryness of the eyes can lead to painful corneal inflammation, scarring, ulcers and vision impairment.